gbeckers/Darr/README.rst

 `HDF5 <https://www.hdfgroup.org/>`__ or
 `.npy <https://docs.scipy.org/doc/numpy-dev/neps/npy-format.html>`__.

-For a variety of current analysis tools Darr helps you make your data even more accessible as it generates a README text file that, in addition to explaining the format, contains example code of how to read the data.
-E.g. Python/NumPy (without the Darr library), R, Julia, MatLab/Octave, and Mathematica.
-Just copy and paste the code in the README to read the data.
-Every array that you save can be simply be provided as such to your colleagues with minimal explanation.
+The **second objective of Darr** is to provide memmory-mapped access to these stored arrays.
+In many science applications data arrays can be very large.
+It is not always neccesary or even possible to load the whole array in RAM for analysis.
+For example, long sound or electrophysiology recordings.
+Memmory-mapped arrays provide a very fast, easy and efficient way of working with such data.

-There are of course also disadvantages to this approach.
+There are of course also disadvantages to Darr's approach.

 -  Although the data is widely readable by many scientific analysis tools and programming languages, it lacks the ease of 'double-click